gmitch215/StarCosmetics/README.md

 ---

+# This plugin is no longer maintained.
+Thank you for everyone who downloaded the plugin.

 ## 📚 Features
 - **Projectile Trails** - Create items, particles, entities, and more that follow your projectiles around.
 - **Particle Rings** - Create particle rings for your players to use.